 The Wasserman Center Internship Grant and the Wasserman Center Global Internship Grant were established to provide financial assistance to students pursuing unpaid internships in qualifying industries that do not traditionally pay their interns.
 The Wasserman Center offers the $1,000 grants during the fall, spring, and summer terms.
 Applications are reviewed by Wasserman Center staff and representatives from various NYU academic departments.

 For students currently attending class on the New York campus.

 For students currently studying away (including at NYU in Washington DC site and LA Program).
 This grant is only offered during the fall and spring.
 During the summer all students should apply to the Wasserman Center Internship Grant.

 The Student Form asks you to respond to three short answer questions.
 The short answer portion is one of the most important portions of the review process, so make sure to be detailed and informed in your responses.
-Each answer should be no more then 200 words.
+Each answer should be no more than 200 words.

 Students must be enrolled in an undergraduate or graduate degree-granting program at one of the following NYU schools:

 College of Arts and Science · College of Global Public Health · Gallatin School of Individualized Study · Graduate School of Arts and Science · Liberal Studies · Robert F. Wagner Graduate School of Public Service · Rory Meyers College of Nursing · School of Professional Studies · Silver School of Social Work · Steinhardt School of Culture, Education, and Human Development · Stern School of Business (Undergraduate only) · Tandon School of Engineering · Tisch School of the Arts

 Note: Students studying at NYU Abu Dhabi, NYU Shanghai, and schools not listed above are not eligible to apply.